Creating and updating a keyspace

 Creating a keyspace is the CQL counterpart to creating an SQL database, but a little different.
 The Cassandra keyspace is a namespace that defines how data is replicated on nodes.
 Typically, a cluster has one keyspace per application.
 Replication is controlled on a per-keyspace basis, so data that has different replication requirements typically resides in different keyspaces.
 Keyspaces are not designed to be used as a significant map layer within the data model.
 Keyspaces are designed to control data replication for a set of tables.

-When you create a keyspace, you specify a strategy class for replicating keyspaces.
+When you create a keyspace, specify a strategy class for replicating keyspaces.
 Using the SimpleStrategy class is fine for evaluating Cassandra.
 For production use or for use with mixed workloads, use the NetworkTopologyStrategy class.

 To use NetworkTopologyStrategy for evaluation purposes using, for example, a single node cluster, specify the default data center name.
 To determine the default data center name, use the nodetool status command.
 On Linux, for example, in the installation directory: